 If you plan on creating your proposal in a word processing program like MS Word, prior to copying and pasting into our online application, you must first copy and paste into a plain text editor, such as Notepad.
 This will eliminate a great deal of hidden coding that is pasted in from Word.
-This code may make your text harder to edit, harder to read when it is printed out and will add to your character count in each section.
+This code will add to your character count in each section.

 Title: Create a title for the project.
 Keep in mind the title of the project will appear in NYFVI publications.
 Generally, a title that is brief but descriptive of the project and its goals, works best.
 If your project is part of a paired proposal submission, please reflect that in the title.